franciszh0716/5291AdvancedDataAnalysis/README.md

 Introduction Time Series and Forecasting   Brockwell & Davis.
 Springer-Verlag
 The following are also useful references

+The following are also useful references

-Miller, R. Survival Analysis.
+Miller, R. *Survival Analysis*.
 1981, Wiley

-McCullagh and Nedler.
-Generalized Linear Models.
+McCullagh and Nedler. *Generalized Linear Models*.
 Chapman/Hall.

-Hosmer and Lemshow.
-Applied Logistic Regression, Wiley Neter, Wasserman and Kutner.
-Applied Linear
+Hosmer and Lemshow. *Applied Logistic Regression*, Wiley

+Neter, Wasserman and Kutner. *Applied Linear Statistical Models*